-In the middle of 2017 the new DeePoon E3 has been released!
-All information about the new DeePoon VR glasses can be found in our Article about the DeePoon E3!
+The new DeePoon E2017 was released in mid-3!
+You can find all information about the new DeePoon VR glasses in our Article about the DeePoon E3!

-Update2: The DeePoon E2 has now arrived with me.
-In the unboxing VR glasses you can already collect first impressions to the glasses.
+Update2: The DeePoon E2 has now also arrived.
+In the unboxing for the VR glasses you can already gather first impressions of the glasses.
 The detailed review will follow soon!

-Update3: The next video is online now.
-In this video, I'll show you how to properly install the glasses.
-Unfortunately, you can do a lot of wrong with the installation, if you do not follow the correct order.
-After a quick test with the game "ADR1FT" I can already confirm that E2 is very close to the Oculus DK2.
+Update3: The next video is now online.
+In this video I show you how to install the glasses correctly.
+Unfortunately, you can do a lot of things wrong during installation if you don't follow the correct order.
+After a short test with the game "ADR1FT" I can already confirm that E2 comes very close to the Oculus DK2.

 Overview of the DeePoon E2

-The DeePoon E2 Virtual Reality 3D goggle is a full-featured HMD (Head Mounted Display) with one Resolution of 1080 × 1920 pixels and a Refresh rate of 75Hz, For the panel, the DeePoon E2 comes on Samsung AMOLED panel, The field of view of E2 (FOV) is proud 120 °, The input lag is less than a millisecond.
-360 ° Headtracking This VR headset is also supported, but motion tracking has not been used.
-On physical connections, the glasses have one HDMI 1.4b and one Mini USB 2.0 connector.
+The DeePoon E2 Virtual Reality 3D glasses are full-fledged HMD (Head Mounted Display) with a resolution of 1080x1920 pixels and a refresh rate of 75Hz.
+The DeePoon E2 uses a Samsung AMOLED panel for the panel.
+The field of view of the E2 (FOV) is an impressive 120 °.
+The input lag is less than a millisecond.
+360 ° head tracking is also supported by this VR headset, but motion tracking was dispensed with.
+The physical connections of the glasses have an HDMI 1.4b and a mini USB 2.0 connection.

-Reviews / Reviews There are currently no comments on the DeePoon E2 3D VR glasses.
-A first review in an English-speaking forum, however, suggests that this VR headset comes very close to an Oculus DK2.
+There are currently no test reports / reviews of the DeePoon E2 3D VR glasses.
+A first experience report in an English-speaking forum, however, suggests that this VR headset comes very close to an Oculus DK2.